Becoming an Intelligent Community

 – Paul Leedham, Chief Innovation Officer

-- 2019 Smart21 Announcement: Hudson was one for just four U.S. cities selected as a Smart21 Community of 2019.
+- 2019 Smart21 Announcement: Hudson was one of just four U.S. cities selected as a Smart21 Community of 2019.
 This the second year in a row that Hudson received this honor.